andrew/nesbitt.io/_posts/2025-11-26-extending-git-functionality.md

 **[hub](https://github.com/mislav/hub)/[gh](https://github.com/cli/cli)**: Pure subcommand pattern.
 Wraps git commands and adds GitHub-specific features.
 Shows how far you can get with just new commands.

 **[overcommit](https://github.com/sds/overcommit)**: Hook manager in Ruby.
 Lets you configure hooks via YAML and provides a library of built-in checks for linting, security, and commit message formatting.

+**[gittuf](https://github.com/gittuf/gittuf)**: Uses custom refs to store a cryptographically signed log of all repository state changes.
+Subcommands for policy management.
+The ref-based approach means it works with any git server without modification.

 ## Installation Required